vipul2802/o365hq.com/content/services/Windows Autopilot - Initial Setup.md

         Azure Active Directory Premium and Microsoft Intune **or**
     b.
 Microsoft 365 Enterprise (E3 or E5) -- includes Enterprise
-        Management and Security, Azure Active Directory Premium, Microsoft Intune, and Office 365 ProPlus **or**
+        Management and Security, Azure Active Directory Premium, Microsoft Intune, and Microsoft 365 Apps for enterprise **or**
     c.
-Microsoft 365 Business -- (excluding Office 365 Business, which can't be configured by Windows Autopilot -- Office ProPlus is required for that) and a select set of Azure Active Directory Premium and Microsoft Intune features
+Microsoft 365 Business -- (excluding Office 365 Business, which can't be configured by Windows Autopilot -- Microsoft 365 Apps for enterprise is required for that) and a select set of Azure Active Directory Premium and Microsoft Intune features
 2. Sufficient rights to the Azure portal
 3. Intune service (or another MDM solution) to manage devices